 Senior Vice President: Natalie Blewitt

 Senior officers are elected by members and lead the SSTUWA’s advocacy and lobbying processes, developing and implementing policy under the guidance of member elected union State Council and Executive.

 New to teaching, or want to join the union?
-Our growth team has all the information and support you need to make it through those difficult early years of your career.
+Our Growth Team has all the information and support you need to make it through those difficult early years of your career.
 Our New Educator Network offers dedicated professional development and most importantly an environment where you can talk to people who have been through, or are having, the same experiences as you.

-Six organisers cover all schools within allocated districts, offering support to union reps and members in schools and on campuses.
+Our organisers cover all schools within allocated districts, offering support to union reps and members in schools and on campuses.

 If your issue is complex then you will be referred to a case manager.
 We have three experienced case managers who will give your issue the attention it deserves.